MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/New-SystemMessage.md

 Valid values are 4.x.y or 5.x.y where x and y are one to three digit numbers.
 You can specify a default code that's included with Exchange, or you can specify a custom code.

-To generate a list of default enhanced status codes that are used by Exchange, run this command: Get-SystemMessage -Original | Select-Object -Property Identity,DsnCode,Language,Text | ConvertTo-Html \> "C:\\My Documents\\Default DSNs.html".
+To generate a list of default enhanced status codes that are used by Exchange, run this command: `Get-SystemMessage -Original | Select-Object -Property Identity,DsnCode,Language,Text | ConvertTo-Html > "C:\My Documents\Default DSNs.html"`.

 You need to use this parameter with the Language and Internal parameters.